HwWobbe/DefinitiveData-DeltaAlerts/README.md

 ### re-view of CurbSide with Xememex/ & GeoSpatialH & Df:API(s) & SqLite

   - 0311:
+    - bundle some changes into another PR.
+      - ...
     - test tablet access
       - ( reduce the Security concerns )
     - Postman is needed to use the API.